 If you’re overweight or obese, you might benefit from losing a few pounds.
 Maintaining a healthy weight relieves pressure on your arches and can significantly improve your quality of life.

-To receive treatment for flat feet, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office or clicking the online scheduler today.
+To receive treatment for flat feet, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.